harishchaurasia/portfolio_website/README.md

 Learn Next.js - an interactive Next.js tutorial.
 You can check out the Next.js GitHub repository - your feedback and contributions are welcome!

+#Also this si a Thanks to VantaJS components and also ReactBits (https://reactbits.dev/)